alnfedorov/traffic-analysis/README.md

                                             --tracklets="/inference/tracklets.pth" \
                                             --save-to="/inference"
 ```
 Please note that GitHub has severe bandwidth restrictions for files that are managed via git-lfs (model and video fragment).
-So, if docker image build is failing due to the bandwidth limit exceeded(or something similar), try to clone the repo, amend Dockerfile appropriately and work with your copy.
-It should set the limits to zero.
+So, if docker image build is failing due to the bandwidth limit exceeded(or something similar), try to download lfs files manually from [gdrive](https://drive.google.com/file/d/1MjsuofZRDczkcO687nArADSbYLPikhZh/view?usp=sharing), amend Dockerfile appropriately and work with local copy.